NUI Galway Metagenomics Workshop

 is likely to begin with an exploration of sample metadata

-(i.e. sampleMetadata
+(i.e. sampleMetadata).
+The sampleMetadata

-in the package that contains sample
+object is a data.frame in the package that contains sample

 metadata that has been manually curated by humans for each and every